-Angela Estate is a medium-sized family winery in Oregon with an international pedigree.
-The winery is a collaboration between second-generation South African winery owners, Antony & Angela Beck and winemakers, Ken Wright and Alban Debeaulieu.
-We produce single-vineyard Pinot Noir from our estate in Yamhill-Carlton and will soon have Chardonnay from the Willamette Valley in Oregon.
+Angela Estate is a family winery in Oregon with an international pedigree.
+The winery is a collaboration owners, Antony & Angela Beck and winemakers, Alban Debeaulieu and Ken Wright.
+We focus on creating single-vineyard Pinot Noirs from our estate in Yamhill-Carlton and will soon have Chardonnay from the Willamette Valley in Oregon.

 Hope to see you soon,